-Did you let LinkedIn put your current job in your Headline?
+Did you allow LinkedIn to put your current job in your Headline?

-If so, you’re among the millions of LinkedIn users who fail to market their own personal brand.
+If so, you’re among MILLIONS of LinkedIn users who fail to market their own personal brand.

 Look around on LinkedIn and you’ll see the same scenario: too many people fail to uncheck that box in their current job that says “Update My Headline.”

 As a result, you’re left with Sales Manager at XYZ Company or VP of Production at AB Manufacturing.
 This could be one of the biggest obstacles in your job search, because you’re MUCH more than a job title.
 With so many opportunities on LinkedIn to promote your value to employers, your Headline should be carefully tuned, not left to chance.

 Here are the 3 reasons why you should take your current job OUT of your Headline (and what to use instead):